EGYPTIAN HISTORY SUMMARY

 Narmer-3000, Zoser-2650, Sekhemker, Sneferu-2575, Khufu-2551, Djedefra 2528, Khafre-2520, Menkkaure-2494, Userkaf, Sahure, Neferrirkare, Shepseskare, Raneferef, Nyuserra, Unas, Teti, Peppi l-2289, Peppi ll-2246

 As the climate in the western desert became increasingly dry, nomadic inhabitants began to migrate towards the fertile Nile Valley.
 The need to organize all the people led to the invention of the first form of writing– HIEROGLYPHS around 3250 BC.
 At the time Egypt was polarized into two separate kingdoms North (lower) and South (upper) and they were unified around 3100 BC by KING NAMER (who created the world’s first state) and MEMPHIS (just outside Cairo) became the capital city.
-It was a vibrant, cosmopolitan City with palaces and gardens until the 7th century when a combination of the Islamic conquest, centuries of builders quarrying for stones, and silky deposits from the annual Nile flood completely vanished the Pharonic city.
+It was a vibrant, cosmopolitan city with palaces and gardens until the 7th century when a combination of the Islamic conquest, centuries of builders quarrying for stones, and silky deposits from the annual Nile flood completely vanished the Pharaonic city.
 Today the former city of MEMPHIS is buried under the modern city of MITRAHINA.
-KING NAMERS successors organized the country into forty two provinces and amassed great wealth through a taxation system based on the collection and redistribution of the countries abundant grain supplies.
+King Namers successors organized the country into forty-two provinces and amassed great wealth through a taxation system based on the collection and redistribution of the country's abundant grain supplies.

-MUMMIES- Ancient Egyptians believed in the afterlife.
+MUMMIES Ancient Egyptians believed in the afterlife.
 The body was mummified by a chief priest embalmer who wore the mask of the Jackel headed God ANUBIS (God of the dead).
-The following were removed- brains, lungs, stomach, intestines, liver, heart and placed in conopic jars.
-This included animals, so that they would follow their owners to the afterlife.
+The following were removed- brains, lungs, stomach, intestines, liver, heart and placed in 4 CANOPIC JARS.
+This included animals so that they would follow their owners to the afterlife.
 The inside of the body would be rinsed with wine and spices then covered with salt.
 After 40 days it would be stuffed with linen to give it some shape.
 Then at 70 days it would be wrapped in bandages and placed inside its coffin.

-ROYALTY chose to be buried close to MEMPHIS which was Egypt's capital in the first dynasty, in the area of SAKARA.
-Deceased pharaohs, family members and sacred animals were ceremoniously transported from Memphis to be permanently enshrined in one of the myriad temples, pyramids and tombs at Sakara.
-This area was virtually ignored by archaeologists until the mid 19th century.
-Even the massive funerary temple surrounding Zosers step pyramid wasn’t discovered until 1924.
-There are 42 niches within the 20 columns which may have been intended to represent Egypt's 42 provinces.
-The STEP PYRAMID of KING ZOSER at Sakara began as a simple MASTABA (bench shaped) tombs.
-But the pharaohs chief architect Imhotep added 8 meters on the north side.
-Then came two layers followed by three more layers and the first step pyramid was created.
+Royalty chose to be buried close to Memphis which was Egypt's capital in the first dynasty, in the area of SAQQARA.
+Deceased pharaohs, family members and sacred animals were ceremoniously transported from Memphis to be permanently enshrined in one of the myriad temples, pyramids and tombs at Saqqara.
+It is estimated that over a million humans are buried there as well as multi millions of animals such as dogs, cats, crocodiles, birds etc This area was virtually ignored by archaeologists until the mid 19th century.
+Even the massive funerary temple surrounding King Zosers step pyramid wasn’t discovered until 1924.
+There are 42 niches within the 20 columns that may have been intended to represent Egypt's 42 provinces.
+The STEP PYRAMID of KING ZOSER at Saqqara began as a simple MASTABA (bench shaped) tombs.
+The pharaohs CHIEF ARCHITECT IMHOTEP added 2 layers to make it a 3 step pyramid.
+He then added 8 meters on the north side which was followed by 2 more layers and the first step pyramid was created.
 It rose to over 60 meters and was covered in fine limestone.
-Other notable sights in the area are the remains of St Jeromes (5th century ad) Monastery, beyond the boat pits, which was ransacked by the Arab invaders.
+Up to that point, most burial materials were made of mud.
+This was the first revolution in stone development mastered by Imhotep.
+Other notable sights in the area are the remains of ST JEROMES MONASTERY (5th-century ad), beyond the boat pits, which was ransacked by the Arab invaders.
 Recently the wall paintings and carvings were moved to the Coptic museum.
-Some of the deepest tombs are also found in this area which were dug during the persian rule between 300 and 400 BC.
+Some of the deepest tombs are also found in this area which were dug during the Persian rule between 300 and 400 BC.
 The intention was to discourage grave robbers, but that did not work.
-Up to that point most burial materials were made of mud.
-This was the first revolution in stone development mastered by Inhotep.

 2680-2565 KING SNEFERU BENT & RED PYRAMIDS

 KING SNEFERU built three large and possibly a fourth small pyramid.
 The first one at MEIDUM had serious design faults.
 The weight of the pyramid, instead of being directed downwards and inwards, was directed outwards; it was destroyed by its own lateral forces.
-With its smooth sides it had an angle of 52 degrees but it crumbled slowly over time.
+With its smooth sides, it had an angle of 52 degrees but it crumbled slowly over time.
 He then built 2 more pyramids at DASHUR.
-The first known as the BENT pyramid (rising for 70 % of its bulk at the same 52 degree angle then abruptly alters to 43.5 degrees ).
+The first known as the BENT PYRAMID (rising for 70 % of its bulk at the same 52-degree angle then abruptly alters to 43.5 degrees ).
 Most of its outer casing is still intact and the inside has 2 burial chambers.
-In the same area you can see the BLACK pyramid built by AMENEMHAT lll during his reign (1855-1808 BC).
-It has collapsed due the stripping of its limestone casing during the medieval times but the mud brick remains contain a maze of passageways.
-Although thieves stole most of the valuables, in 1993 archeologists found a number of precious funerary valuables.
-KING SNEFERU also built the RED PYRAMID which received its name from the redish, rusty limestone rock used in its casing (at a constant 43.5 degrees).
+He also built the RED PYRAMID which received its name from the reddish, rusty limestone rock used in its casing (at a constant 43.5 degrees).
 The total area of the structure is only slightly less than the Great Pyramid.
 Between all his pyramids Sneferu shifted 1/3 more stones then his son who built the biggest pyramid in Giza.
 The RED PYRAMID is the first geographically true pyramid.
 Parts of human remains were found and may possibly be the remains of Sneferu.
+In the same area, you can see AMENEMHAT lll’s BLACK PYRAMID built by during his reign (1855-1808 BC).
+It has collapsed due to the stripping of its limestone casing during the medieval times but the mud-brick remains contain a maze of passageways.
+Although thieves stole most of the valuables, in 1993 archeologists found a number of precious funerary valuables.

 2589 BC KHUFUS GREAT PYRAMID OF GIZA

-The Egyptians built the 3 great pyramids of GIZA in less then 100 years to serve as tombs for their dead Kings.
-After their death they were brought by boat on the Nile to Giza where they were held in the temple then brought up the causeway and buried under or inside the pyramid.
-Each pyramid contained all the Kings personal possessions and wealth which would accompany him in the afterlife.
-KING SNEFERU'S son KHUFU, ALSO KNOWN AS CHEOPS, built the greatest of all the pyramids at Giza using the techniques perfected by his father in building the RED PYRAMID.
+The Egyptians built the 3 great pyramids of GIZA in less than 100 years to serve as tombs for their dead Kings.
+After their death, they were brought by boat on the Nile to Giza where they were held in the temple then brought up the causeway and buried under or inside the pyramid.
+Each pyramid contained all the King's personal possessions and wealth which would accompany him in the afterlife.
+KING SNEFERU'S son KHUFU, ALSO KNOWN AS CHEOPS, built the greatest of all the pyramids at Giza using the techniques perfected by his father in building the Red Pyramid.
 Its original height was 137.2 meters, today it stands about 9 meters shorter.
+This is due to the missing GOLD pyramid shaped capstone that was on the top.
 The smooth limestone outer casing was removed by the Arabs and Turks and used to build Cairo.
-The pyramid entrance is on the North side through a 9th century opening.
-Inside the pyramid from the ascending corridor you enter the great gallery which leads up to the KINGS CHAMBER (42.5 meters above the surface bedrock).
-Above this are four stress relieving chambers (with workers graffiti) topped off by a cantilevered roof to help distribute the weight of the stones above.
-Underneath the Kings chamber is the QUEENS CHAMBER and under the base ground level is the unfinished chamber.
+The pyramid entrance is on the Northside through a 9th-century opening.
+Inside the pyramid from the ascending corridor, you enter the great gallery which leads up to the KINGS CHAMBER (42.5 meters above the surface bedrock).
+Above this are four stress-relieving chambers (with workers graffiti) topped off by a cantilevered roof to help distribute the weight of the stones above.
+Underneath the King's chamber is the QUEENS CHAMBER and under the base ground level is the UNFINISHED CHAMBER.
 Recent studies have shown the rocks to be numbered at each placement.
-Khufus only surviving statue is a 3 inch ivory statue foundin 1909 can be seen in the Egyptian museum.
+Khufu's only surviving statue is a 3-inch ivory statue found in 1909 that can be seen in the Egyptian museum.
 Of the original 7 wonders of the world, the pyramids of Giza are the only ones still standing.
-The three great pyramids were topped with gold covered pyramid shaped capstones.

-5- The perimeter Khufus pyramid divided by two times its height gives you the PI number 3.14159 to the fithteenth digit.
+5- The perimeter Khufus pyramid divided by two times its height gives you the PI number 3.14159 to the fifteenth digit.

-6- The sides Khufus pyramid form a perfect square off by less then 2 centimeters.
+6- The sides Khufu's pyramid form a perfect square off by less than 2 centimetres.

 8- Some shafts are perfectly aligned and point to the constellations.